ossrs/srs-docs/src/pages/faq-oryx.md

 Open `Record / Record Directory` to see the default recording directory.
 If you want to use a different directory, follow these steps:

-If you are using Docker to start the SRS Stack, you can mount the directory to another path, like this:
+If you are using Docker to start the Oryx, you can mount the directory to another path, like this:

 ```bash
 docker run -v /your-host-dir:/data/record
 ```

-If you installed the SRS Stack using another method, you can create a symbolic link from the default data directory to another directory, like this:
+If you installed the Oryx using another method, you can create a symbolic link from the default data directory to another directory, like this:

 ```bash
 rm -rf /data && ln -sf /your-host-dir /data
 ```

-> Note: Please do not directly create a symbolic link for `/data/record`, as the SRS Stack runs in Docker and
+> Note: Please do not directly create a symbolic link for `/data/record`, as the Oryx runs in Docker and
 > cannot see your linked directory.

 Important: If you want to use cloud storage like S3, do not use the mounting method, as frequent recording